Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

-- Event-Driven Exit: The state does not rely on a continuous tick to determine when to exit.
+- <ins>Event-Driven Exit:</ins> The state does not rely on a continuous tick to determine when to exit.
 Instead, it subscribes to the OnGameplayAbilityEndedWithDataBP delegate.
 Once the attack ability has completed its execution (e.g., the attack animation finishes), this delegate fires, triggering the ExitRequest and allowing the AI to transition to its next state.

-- Dynamic Binding: The MakeAttack() function is a key part of the process.
+- <ins>Dynamic Binding:</ins> The MakeAttack() function is a key part of the process.
 It first attempts to activate the ability and, if successful, dynamically binds a callback to the ability's OnGameplayAbilityEndedWithDataBP delegate.
 This ensures the OnAttackAbilityEnded() function is called at the precise moment the attack concludes.
 ```c++
 void UAttackStateBase::MakeAttack()
 {